Man City goalkeeper Claudio Bravo set to sign for Real Betis | Goal.com

 The former Barca star is now all set to join up with a Betis side that finished way down in 15th in the Liga table in 2019-20, narrowly avoiding relegation after losing their final three fixtures.

-MLS outfit New York City FC had been tipped to sign the Manchester City goalkeeper earlier this year, while Arsenal, Celtic and Galatasaray had also been credited with an interest in his services.
+MLS outfit New York City FC had been tipped to sign the keeper earlier this year, while Arsenal, Celtic and Galatasaray had also been credited with an interest in his services.

-The former Real Sociedad goalkeeper will see out City's Champions League campaign before departing, with Bravo having travelled to Lisbon ahead of the mini-tournament that has seen Guardiola's side drawn against Lyon in the quarter-final.
+The former Real Sociedad goalkeeper will see out City's Champions League campaign before departing, with Bravo having travelled to Lisbon ahead of the mini-tournament that will see Guardiola's side face Lyon in the quarter-final.